-Trilithon: The Journal of the Ancient Order of Druids in America is the official journal of the AODA.
+Trilithon: The Journal of Scholarship and the Arts is the official journal of the AODA.
 It is available for free via PDF or can be ordered as a printed copy (links below).

 Fourth Volume: Summer Solstice 2017